Energy storage technologies

 Advantages:

-• High efficiency,
+• relatively high efficiency,

-• Large storage capacity.
+• large storage capacity.

-Where this technology is best suited:
+Where this technology is suitable:

-• Industrial plants with high energy demand, especially those operating continuously.
+• industrial plants with high energy demand,

 Flow batteries